Are there admission requirements for the program?

 It is recommended that you study the two theory courses (EDUC 4683 and EDUC 4863) before studying the methodology course (EDUC 4673).
 This way, you can build your knowledge of teaching practice on a solid theoretical foundation.
 However, if it is not possible to complete the courses in this order due to time or scheduling constraints, you will still benefit from all three courses no matter in which order they are taken.

-Am I eligible to receive a Student Loan or Financial Assistance for the Acadia TESOL Certificate Program?
+Am I eligible to receive a Student Loan or Financial Assistance for the Acadia TESOL Program?

-Students who have a TESOL Certificate status are not eligible to receive student loan funding.
+Students who have a TESOL Program status are not eligible to receive student loan funding.
 Students must be in a degree program to be eligible for a student loan.

 Do I need a computer?